deliasi/cse15l-lab-reports/LabReport2.md

   <img src = "https://raw.githubusercontent.com/deliasi/cse15l-lab-reports/main/Screen%20Shot%202023-04-19%20at%204.39.20%20PM.png">
      <br>

-  <li>The handleRequest method is called
+  The method which is called is

+	  handleRequest
 </li>
   <li>One of the relevant arguments within the method is url.getpath and contains.
 This is what ultimately matches our string url in order to display the correct output.
 	</li>